Jumbo slice: History

-The phrase has also been used by pizzerias outside the Washington and New York areas, including Virginia Slice in Pittsburgh, which was inspired by the "legendary" Adams Morgan jumbo slice pizzas.
+The phrase has also been used by pizzerias outside the Washington and New York areas, including D.C.
+Slice in Pittsburgh, which was inspired by the "legendary" Adams Morgan jumbo slice pizzas.

 In mass media

 The jumbo slice has been recognized as a part of Washington, D.C. food culture in books, and its "dueling" establishments have been featured on the Travel Channel's Food Wars.
 Pizza Mart was judged the winner, with Top Chefs Carla Hall casting the deciding vote.
 Local media outlets have covered the jumbo slice phenomenon by sampling comparable slices, in some cases with an emphasis on undertaking the task while sober.
 In 2012 The Washington Post objected to a ranked list published by The Daily Meal calling Jumbo Slice Pizza the 12th best pizza in America.